Boutique Hotels Mexico City

 FAMILY ROOMS

 It can been tricky to find Mexico City family hotels, especially when you prefer boutique hotels (which often cater to romantic getaways).
-For boutique family friendly hotels in Mexico City, check out the Pug Seal Polanco Anatole France, Casa Dovela and The Red Tree House in Condesa, and Casa Jacinta in Coyoacán.
+For boutique family friendly hotels in Mexico City, check out the Pug Seal Polanco Anatole France, Casa Dovela, Hotel San Fernando , The Red Tree House and Casa Jacinta.

 If you do not have any luck with any of the hotels listed above, you may also want to look at Sonder.com.
 This company offers service apartments around the world, including Mexico City and you can filter for features such as “apartments with a doorman”.